 We should ask why, as Khaled Shalaan writes in Jadaliyya, “Western audiences are not being allowed to sympathize with the demonstrations in Egypt demanding Morsi's ouster the way that they did with protests against former President Hosni Mubarak in 2011.”
 (As The New York Times' phrasing above, suggests).

 It is not madness to consider the ways that the United States, its European allies, and Israel might stand to benefit from collaboration between the MB and the Egyptian military – so long as the Egyptian military continues to rely on United States military aid.
 In fact, our government has been meeting with the MB since the mid 2000s, if not the early 1990s.
 Britain funded the MB and cemented its access to the Egyptian establishment, from the first days of independence from British rule.
 (Similarly, Israel armed the military wings of the Palestinian Islamist movement from their earliest inception, against the secular PLO.
 And the Taliban would never have taken power without continual financing and “intelligence” from the United States.)
-In other words, many Islamist movements have a long and deep history of collaboration with their enemies, from their very outset.
+In other words, various Islamist movements have a long and deep history of collaboration with their enemies, from their very outset.

 Indeed this seems to have been the case during the rise of the MB in recent years as well.
 It has come to light that, before the election was called, the MB met secretly with the Supreme Council of the Armed Forces (SCAF).
 Appeals for recounts by apparently defeated candidates were so rampant at the time, that announcement of the official tally was significantly delayed.
 As Wael Eskandar explains in Jadaliyya, this bought the MB time to bargain with the military.